gecrooks/modern-python-template/README.md

 ## Makefile
 I like to add a Makefile with targets for all of the common development tools I need to run.
-This is partially for convenience, and partially as documentation, i.e. here are all the commands you need to run to test, lint, typecheck and build the code (and so on.)
-I use a [cleaver hack](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html) so that the makefile self documents.
+This is partially for convenience, and partially as documentation, i.e. here are all the commands you need to run to test, lint, typecheck, and build the code (and so on.)
+I use a [clever hack](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html) so that the makefile self documents.

 ```
 (QC) $ make